Formaldehyde

+Formaldehyde (/fɔːrˈmældɪhaɪd/ for-MAL-di-hide, /USalsofər-/ fər--) (systematic name methanal) is a pungent colorless gas mainly used in the production of industrial resins, such as for particle board, coatings, plastics, pulp, paper, synthetic fibers, and textiles.
+A ~5% solution in water of formaldehyde is used as a disinfectant and fumigant in industrial, agricultural, and healthcare settings, and a ~37% solution is used to preserve tissue samples in labs.
+In 2024, the global production of formaldehyde was estimated at 26 million tons per year, and is a precursor to many other materials and chemical compounds.

-Formaldehyde (/fɔːrˈmældɪhaɪd/ for-MAL-di-hide, /USalsofər-/ fər--) (systematic name methanal) is an organic compound with the chemical formula CH2O and structure H2C=O. The compound is a pungent, colourless gas that polymerises spontaneously into paraformaldehyde.
-It is stored as aqueous solutions (formalin), which consists mainly of the hydrate CH_{2}(OH)_{2}.
+It is an organic compound with the chemical formula CH2O and structure H2C=O. The gas spontaneously polymerizes into paraformaldehyde.
+It is stored as a ~37% aqueous solution known as formalin, which consists mainly of the hydrate CH2(OH)2.
 It is the simplest of the aldehydes (R\sCHO).
-As a precursor to many other materials and chemical compounds, in 2006 the global production of formaldehyde was estimated at 12 million tons per year.
-It is mainly used in the production of industrial resins, e.g., for particle board and coatings.

 Formaldehyde also occurs naturally.
 It is derived from the degradation of serine, dimethylglycine, and lipids.
 Demethylases act by converting N-methyl groups to formaldehyde.

 Formaldehyde is classified as a group 1 carcinogen (Note: Formaldehyde is classified as a carcinogen, according to the Environmental Protection Agency, International Agency for Research on Cancer (IARC), and U.S. National Toxicology Program.) and can cause respiratory and skin irritation upon exposure.

 Forms

-Formaldehyde is more complicated than many simple carbon compounds in that it adopts several diverse forms.
+Formaldehyde is more complex than most carbon compounds in that it takes several forms at normal temperatures.
 These compounds can often be used interchangeably and can be interconverted.